 Federal and state agencies are responsible for managing over 630,000 acres, or nearly 28 percent of the total area of the County.
 The most significant public land holdings in the County include Redwood National and State Parks, the Kings Range Conservation Area, the Headwaters Forest and the Six Rivers National Forest.
 Federal Land Managers within the County include the Bureau of Land Management (BLM), National Park Service (NPS), Unites States Forest Service (USFS) and United States Fish and Wildlife Service (USFWS).

-Approximately 1,800 miles of maintained highways, county and tribal roads, and city streets serve Humboldt County's population of approximately 137,000.
-The political structures of the region include the seven incorporated cities, the County of Humboldt, eight federally recognized Native American governments, and numerous Community Service Districts.
+serve The political structures of the region include the seven incorporated cities, the County of Humboldt, eight federally recognized Native American governments, and numerous Community Service Districts.